GRIDAPPSD/pyvvo/README.rst

 demonstration purposes, etc.) and the latter is for those who wish to do PyVVO development.

-To learn more about how PyVVO works, see the `docs` directory of this repository.
-TODO: Add more information, e.g. "Open index.html in your web browser."
+To learn more about how PyVVO works, see the ``docs`` directory of this repository.
+Specifically, open ``docs/html/index.html`` with your web browser.

 User Information and Set Up
 ---------------------------